dappforce/subsocial-docs/docs/sdk/getting-started/Basic.md

 > 🆃 [SubsocialIpfsProps](https://docs.subsocial.network/js-docs/js-sdk/modules/api.html#subsocialipfsprops): [*SubsocialContext*](https://docs.subsocial.network/js-docs/js-sdk/modules.html#subsocialcontext) & { ipfsNodeUrl: *IpfsUrl*; offchainUrl: *string* }

-## off-chain
+## Off-chain

 Off-chain is a storage where data is built on the basis of blockchain events.
-This allows to conveniently perform work that the blockchain itself does not allow.
+This allows you to conveniently perform work that the blockchain itself does not allow.

-It saves text data of blogs, posts and comments to IPFS.
-Builds user feeds and notifications in Postgres.
-Supports full text search by indexing text data into ElasticSeach database.
+It saves text data of blogs, posts and comments to IPFS, builds user feeds and notifications in Postgres, and supports full text search by indexing text data into an ElasticSeach database.

 > [off-chain repository](https://github.com/dappforce/subsocial-offchain/)